 Patrick Fuller (Finance Link)

 Patrick Fuller has over 25 years of corporate financial experience.
 He is a Chartered Accountant and a fellow of the Chartered Institute of Management Accounting.

 He has held supervisory positions at Burton Group before moving to HSBC.He then moved to Infratest Burke, one of the leading market research organisations.
 As Group Chief Accountant he was the finance lead in the successful acquisition of market research agencies.
 In 2012 the Finance department won the prestigious University sector Times Higher Education Leadership and Management Awards 2012: Outstanding Finance Team Award.

 Prior to joining the University of West London in 2011, Patrick Fuller was Head of Finance and Procurement at the Learning Trust in Hackney, as well as Director and Company Secretary of the Kench Hill charity.
 In 2010 the Learning Trust Finance team won the Hackney Educators Awards Team of the Year 2009/10.

 He is currently a member of the Institute of Directors.

-All appointments are made by the Governance Manager for Ark Schools.
+All appointments are made by the Director of Governance for Ark Schools.
 The term of a governor is three years, except for the Executive Principal and Principal, who remain governors for the duration of their time in post.
 Governors may be re-appointed for further terms.